rscohn2/roco-home/docs/deployment.rst

 .. _`webapps-deploy`: https://github.com/Azure/webapps-deploy

-We need the signalpy python packages included in the deployment, so ``ci.yml`` copies them to the root of the deployment directories.
+We need the zignalz python packages included in the deployment, so ``ci.yml`` copies them to the root of the deployment directories.